 Photo of the Week – Mosques of the Middle East

 Just like churches dominate the European landscape, Mosques take the honor in the Middle East.
 During my travels in the Middle East this winter I had the chance to visit a few and photograph some of them.
 I was rarely let inside the mosques to do photography, but when I was it was a special […]

 I sat on the formal couch and listened to the Arabic words swirling around me; lightening fast and coming from every direction.
 I looked at the people surrounding me and took note of their gestures and facial expressions.
 I tried to piece together the puzzle of what was being said, but I knew that was […]

 While in Jordan I saw all of the main tourist sites, but I also had an opportunity to get off the beaten path with my local host family.
 I had the opportunity to see a place few foreigners have seen; In fact, I am willing to bet that no foreigner besides expats have been there […]

-I sat on the couch and my stomach grumbled wondering why in the hell I hadn’t given it anything but a thin piece of bread, oil, thyme and an abundance of coffee for the last 6 hours.
-My stomach was angry at me, it was calling out to me wondering why I was torturing it. […]
+I sat on the couch and my stomach grumbled wondering why in the hell I hadn’t given it anything but a thin piece of bread, oil, thyme, and an abundance of coffee for the last 6 hours.
+My body was quickly learning that Jordan’s food portions were not quite as large as I was used […]

 Acts of Kindness in Jordan